Mboga/Landcover-AI/README.md

-# LANDCOVR CLASSIFICATION USING DEEP LEARNING
+# LANDCOVER CLASSIFICATION USING DEEP LEARNING
 A repository demonstrating landcover classification using deeplearning.
 The use of software development tools in machine learning such as CICD, DVC, MLflow.model development in using PyTorch Lightning.

 # Project Summary